WCBF (FM)

-WCBF (96.1 MHz, "95-96-97 Bigfoot Country") is an FM radio station licensed to Elmira, New York.
+WCBF (96.1 MHz, "95-96-97 Bigfoot Country") is an FM radio station in Elmira, New York, United States.
 It is owned by Seven Mountains Media and airs a country music format.

 History

 The station signed on the air as WENY-FM in 1965 at 92.7 FM as a sister station to WENY.
 The call letters WENY-FM had previously been assigned to another station in Elmira.
 It was licensed to the Elmira Star-Gazette, Incorporated, and began broadcasting November 1, 1948, on 106.9 MHz.
 It was a sister station to WENY, an AM station.

 In 1977, the station changed its call letters to WLEZ, and was playing adult contemporary music.
 Known as EZ-92, the station was automated for most of the broadcast day, but had a popular morning show through the 1980s hosted by Chris Faber.

 The station reclaimed its WENY-FM call sign on November 4, 1991.
 It also switched to a satellite-delivered adult contemporary format as an affiliate of the Northeast Satellite Entertainment network.